fulldecent/FDWaveformView/README.md

 Usage
 -----

 To use it, add a `FDWaveformView` using Interface Builder or programmatically and then just load your audio.
+Warning, if your audio file does not have file extension, see <a href="https://stackoverflow.com/questions/9290972/is-it-possible-to-make-avurlasset-work-without-a-file-extension">this SO question</a>.

 An example of creating a waveform: